rusty1210/Pumpfun_Volulme_Bot_Telegram/README.md

 4) Open Telegram and send /settings to your bot

+- **First time**: The first user to interact with the bot will be automatically authorized
 - Use the inline buttons to configure:
   - SOL/Swap
   - Slippage (0.1%–50%)